Del Potro ends Federer's streak to win Indian Wells title

 “I’m still shaking I’m so nervous.
 It’s difficult to describe with words, it’s like a dream,” del Potro said on court after extending his own winning streak to 11 matches.

-“I’ve been working hard to get this.
-I can’t believe I’m here winning a Masters tournament.
+“I’ve been working hard to get this, and I did it after all my problems, all my surgeries.
+I can’t believe I’m here and winning a Masters 1000, beating Roger.
 It’s amazing.”

 Beating Federer has never been easy - del Potro had succeeded just six times in 24 previous attempts - and the nailbiting final lasted almost three hours with both players taking occasional issue with the chair umpire.